FMNSSun/pto3-go/cmd/ptojwt/README.md

 Usage of ./ptojwt:
   -action string
     	gen[erate] or val[idate] (default "gen")
+  -duration int
-  -permissions string
+    	Duration in days (only valid for generate) (default 360) -permissions string
     	Permissions (only valid for generate, semi-colon separated) -secret string